macbeth/comfyui-truenas/README.md

 ## Identify the right image for you:

-Latest is currently pointing at:
+Latest is currently pointing at the image designed for:

 Truenas 25.04.1
 CUDA 12.4
 Ubuntu 22.04
+And can probably run on newer release of Truenas.

-Next release will probably use the version of cuda , so if you are not running the latest version of Truenas, run the command:
+If you are not running the latest version of Truenas, run the command:
 ```
 nvidia-smi
 ```